ibm-cloud-docs/EventStreams/eventstreams134.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Choosing your plan
+# The Standard V2 plan
 {: #plan_choose_standard}

-{{site.data.keyword.messagehub}} is available as two different plans depending on your requirements: Standard and Enterprise.
+{{site.data.keyword.messagehub}} is available as different plans depending on your requirements.
+The Standard V2 will be deprecated.
+For information about the current plans, see docs/services/EventStreams?topic=eventstreams-plan_choose#plan_choose
 {: shortdesc}

 ## Standard plan